bootstrap-email/bootstrap-email/readme.md

 - an anchor tag must have a link in the href (not just a #) for it to properly render a .btn.

 ## Sass/SassC capability
-- Sass gem is deprecated (https://github.com/sass/ruby-sass) in favor sassc
+- Sass gem is deprecated (https://github.com/sass/ruby-sass) in favor of SassC
 - SassC (https://github.com/sass/sassc-ruby)

 Bootstrap-email works with both Sass/SassC gems.